Henry-Cantrell/Henry-Cantrell/README.md

 My LinkedIn can be found here: https://www.linkedin.com/in/henry-cantrell

-I can easily be reached through there, or via hencan.1997@gmail.com.
-Open to any and all employment/internship opportunities.
+My email is: hencan.1997@gmail.com and I am currently open to any and all internship or employment opportunities.

-Also open to collaborative projects if anyone shows interest.
-Reach out via the above methods (email/linkedin) and I'll happily consider your proposal if I have the time or interest.
+I consider the pins below to be a project portfolio showcasing both my coding interests and abilities.
+Feel free to take a look!

 <!---
 Henry-Cantrell/Henry-Cantrell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.